lggrant/ai_project/README.md

 # RELand System: AI-Driven Landmine Risk Detection

+## Project Scope

+This project presents the RELAND system, an AI-based model developed to support government and humanitarian efforts in landmine risk estimation.
+RELAND leverages enriched datasets—including geographic, socio-demographic, and historical conflict data—to predict the presence of landmines in post-conflict regions.
+The model applies invariant risk minimization to remain robust under varying conditions and provides interpretable outputs to aid decision-making.
+Additionally, an interactive interface enables organizations to visualize risk predictions and prioritize demining operations.
+Our presentation focuses on demonstrating how this AI application can improve public safety and resource allocation in government-led demining initiatives.

 ## Project Overview
 This project involves creating and demonstrating the RELand System, an advanced machine-learning platform designed for humanitarian demining.
 It employs state-of-the-art artificial intelligence methods to detect and prioritize landmine clearance in conflict-affected regions, enhancing both community safety and economic development.